treeman/nimble_publisher/README.md

   * `:parser` - custom module with a `parse/2` function that receives the file path and content as params.
 It must return a 2 element tuple with attributes and body.

+  * `:converter` - custom module with a `convert` function that receives the extension, body and the options given to `NimblePublisher`.
+It must return the converted body.

 ## Examples

 Let's see a complete example.
 First add `nimble_publisher` with